 Stay Healthy Streets Proposed Plan

 Complete Streets approach integrates people and place in the planning, design, construction, operation, and maintenance of our transportation networks.
-This helps ensure streets are safe for people of all ages and abilities, balance the needs of different modes, and support local land uses, economies, cultures, and natural environments.
+This helps ensure streets are safe for people of all ages and abilities; balances the needs of different modes; and supports local land uses, economies, cultures, and natural environments.
 Complete Streets make it easy and enjoyable to cross the street, walk to shops, and bicycle for work, play, shopping and recreation.

 CDOT Monthly Traffic Counts for Hwys 34 & 36 (Through July 2021)

 Feasibility Study - Town Operation & Maintenance of Signs, Signals & Pavement Markings on CDOT Highways within Estes Park (4 mb) (2017)